Important COVID-19 resources

 My career aspirations have not been impacted due to COVID-19.
 Instead, my passion for this field has only been reconfirmed.
 I will always seek excellence in my profession, even when we have to face challenges that are out of our control.

-What has been your favorite dental school moment or experience so far?
+What has been your most memorable dental school moment or experience so far?

 What made you interested in dentistry?